 Also on East Street – East of Market Apartments

-The construction that is currently seen along East Street, from approximately 10th Street to 14th Street, is new apartment complex.
-East of Market Apartments, 1 and 2 bedroom apartment homes are modern, energy efficient, LEED ceritified with garage parking.
+The new rental apartment complex on East Street, from approximately 10th Street to 14th Street, is East of Market Apartments, 1 and 2 bedroom apartment homes are modern, energy efficient, LEED certified with garage parking, pool and business center.

 New Home Construction Frederick Md